dburr/twitter_adn_mirror/README.md

 with App.net you will need to pay for a developer account, which costs
 $100/year.

+This script needs to run continuously, so you might want to consider running it under a terminal multiplexer that supports detached sessions such as [screen][SCREEN] or [tmux][TMUX].

 ### Setup

 Once those are installed, take a look at config.sample, copy it and